 Welcome to Southway Primary School

-A message from Mr Westgarth, Principal . . .
+A message from Mr Westgarth, Executive Headteacher . . .

 Dear Parents & Carers

-We have an incredibly busy year ahead and have set ourselves some really challenging targets for the coming year.
+We have an incredibly busy year ahead and have set ourselves some really challenging targets.
 With our results at KS1 and 2 already above the national average we want to push on further to take our results well above national.
 The targets that we have set for 2014 are:

 - 98% of pupils achieve 2 levels of progress in English